RegardsOss/RegardsOss.github.io/_docs/development/regards/fem/plugins/feature-factory-plugins.md

 }
 ```

-For more information on what can be used in plugins, please refer to [Plugin documentation](/development/framework/modules/plugins/).
+For more information on how to implement plugins, refer to [Plugin documentation](/development/framework/modules/plugins/).

 ### How your parameters will be received

-When [requesting an extraction](/development/regards/fem/api/feature-management-amqp-api/#feature-creation-request-by-file-reference), the attribute `parameters` of the request represents the parameters given to this plugin when the method `IFeatureFactoryPlugin#generateFeature` is called
+When [requesting an extraction](/development/regards/fem/api/feature-management-amqp-api/#feature-creation-request-by-file-reference), the field `parameters` of the request contains the parameters given to this plugin when the method `IFeatureFactoryPlugin#generateFeature` is called